 This could be, in part, because our bodies do not process aspartame in the gut.

-Prior studies in mice have shown this effect may be due to how the substance changes the bacteria in the gut, which would impact how the body metabolizes what you eat and drink.
+Prior studies in mice have shown this effect may be due to how the substance in the gut, which would impact how the body metabolizes what you eat and drink.

 Some research has shown aspartame increases total bacteria in the gut while other research suggests some bacteria can break it down, but that they also produce harmful byproducts in the process.